moskomule/pytorch.rl.learning/README.md

 This repository is for learning *reinforcement learning* using PyTorch.
 # how to use

-Run config file as below to set this root dir as `PYTHONPATH`.
+Set this root dir as `PYTHONPATH`.

 ```
 export PYTHONPATH=$(pwd)